markNZed/processism-react-three/storyboard.md

 ## 34.2.
 Narration
 When we explore different perspectives, it's easy to forget that we, too, are observing the system from a particular perspective.
 This unawareness can create the illusion that we have found the ultimate perspective, leading us to believe we see things as they truly are, free from bias.

 This can lead to a dangerous fallacy: imagining that we have a 'view from nowhere,' where all perspectives are seen as relative and therefore beyond judgment.
-This is a common misconception, especially in naive interpretations of post-modernity, where the idea that 'everything is relative' can result in a kind of nihilism—a belief that no perspective has any real value or truth.
+This is a common misconception, especially in naive interpretations of post-modernity, where the idea that 'everything is relative' can result in a kind of nihilism — a belief that no perspective has any real value or truth.

 However, there is an alternative to this relativism: relationalism.